Chnagahn - Bug Pot Party

 The first step to making Chnagahn is to make the broth.
 Water is boiled with bone and mushroom to create a heavy stock, then seasoned with flavorful fungi and animal blood.
-The broth is kept heated once served, with the flavor of the stew changing as ingredients are dipped, boiled and added throughout the meal.
+The broth is kept heated once served, with the stew's flavor changing as ingredients are dipped, boiled, and added throughout the meal.

 Traditions and Customs